Learn Landshape — Pick. Overview

 There is a top menu, a right-click context menu, and a toolbar, all called "Pick".
 All three contain the same commands.

 Pick commands require input geometry.
 The geometry should typically be grouped.
 Different Pick commands have different requirements on input.
-The pages below explain the effect and requriments of each of Landshape's Pick commands.
+Some take edges, others faces, others closed edgeloops, and so on.

 For an overview of what all Pickers have in common, read Understanding Pick Commands.